Oregano - How To Use

 - Tomato

 Both Oregano and Thyme share the same compound called thymol.
-Our 13th-century mixed herb blend Baqa and 14th-century all-purpose Sofrito both have examples of oregano with thyme amongst other alchemy.
+Our 13th-century AD mixed herb blend Baqa and 14th-century AD all-purpose Sofrito both have examples of oregano with thyme amongst other alchemy.

 - The ancient Greeks believed that Aphrodite invented oregano to give to your man to make him happier.
 Perhaps we all need a little bit of oregano.